1. Home

 Reference

-- Torlakovic EE, Cheung CC, D'Arrigo C, Dietel M, et al. From the International Society for Immunohistochemistry and Molecular Morphology (ISIMM) and International Quality Network for Pathology (IQN Path).
+1. Torlakovic EE, Cheung CC, D'Arrigo C, Dietel M, et al. From the International Society for Immunohistochemistry and Molecular Morphology (ISIMM) and International Quality Network for Pathology (IQN Path).
 Evolution of Quality Assurance for Clinical Immunohistochemistry in the Era of Precision Medicine.
 Part 3: Technical Validation of Immunohistochemistry (IHC) Assays in Clinical IHC Laboratories.
 Appl Immunohistochem Mol Morphol.
 2017 Mar;25(3):151-159.

-After pre-validation investigation is complete, the chosen antibody must be obtained by the laboratory and a validation cohort of paraffin blocks from relevant tissues must be identified and assembled (see question 6 for more details on validation cohorts).1 A subset of cases from the validation cohort is used for assay optimization.
-At least one block should be used, but it is ideal to use more than one to reflect the potential range of expression of the analyte and to mitigate against the impact of pre-analytic variables that might affect staining in any one tissue block.
-Expected positive and negative tissue types should be included - testing more than a few blocks is unnecessary in this step.
-Multi-tissue blocks or tissue microarrays are useful tools for optimization, if available.
+A subset of cases from the validation/verification cohort will be used for assay optimization.
+At least one, but preferably more than one block should be used; this allows for the potential range of expression of the analyte to be reflected, and mitigates the effect of pre-analytic variables that might affect staining in any one tissue block.
+Expected positive and negative tissue types should be included—testing more than a few blocks is unnecessary in this step.
+Multi-tissue blocks or tissue microarrays are useful here, if they’re available.

-The goal of assay optimization is to establish assay working conditions for the subsequent validation.
+The goal of assay optimization is to establish assay working conditions for the subsequent validation/verification.
 Tissues are examined at different assay conditions to confirm reliable, appropriately localized, positive staining at an acceptable intensity while minimizing non-specific background staining (optimum “signal-to-noise” ratio).

-With this initial experiment, one set of assay parameters is often associated with a better signal-to-noise ratio (e.g., stronger signal at a given dilution; no/less background staining at a given dilution—ideally both but sometimes one at odds with the other).
+With this initial experiment, one set of assay parameters is often associated with a better signal-to-noise ratio (eg, stronger signal at a given dilution; no/less background staining at a given dilution—ideally both but sometimes one at odds with the other).
 Additional refining conditions can be assessed based on these initial results.

 References

-- Hsi ED.
+1. Hsi ED.
 A practical approach for evaluating new antibodies in the clinical immunohistochemistry laboratory.
 Arch Pathol Lab Med.
 2001 Feb;125(2):289-94.

-- https://www.labome.com/method/Antibody-Dilution-and-Antibody-Titer.html
+2. https://www.labome.com/method/Antibody-Dilution-and-Antibody-Titer.html

-For a given tumor type, prognostic markers provide probabilistic information on patient outcome (e.g., likelihood of tumor recurrence, likelihood of survival at a specified follow up interval).
+For a given tumor type, prognostic markers provide probabilistic information on patient outcome (eg, likelihood of tumor recurrence, likelihood of survival at a specified follow up interval).
 Examples include Ki-67 in some conditions.

 Reference